BrianYang2013/JHU_AI_Journey/README.md

 * Misc: US degree, finance, time.

 ## Goals
-* Math - Understand.
-Increase awareness, and build the foundation for the future.
+* Math - Understand and awareness.
+Build the foundation for the future.
 * Coding - Improve the technical expertise.
 Algorithms, packages, framework etc.
 * Academic training - Learn about how to discover better knowledge, understand where good taste and standards are, question my knowledge system to support my continuous learning and improvement in the future.